Sexual Assault in the Workplace

 Consequences of a Workplace Assault

 For a victim who was assaulted by a co-worker or a supervisor, the consequences of the crime can be severe.
 The victim may no longer feel physically safe at work.
-He or she may fear retaliation by the employer or the assailant if he or she reports the assault.
-As a result, the victim may quit his or her job or experience attendance problems.
+He or she may fear retaliation by the employer or the assailant if they report the assault.
+As a result, the victim may quit their job or experience attendance problems.

 Related: Miami Uber Sexual Assault Attorney

 Under certain circumstances, you may also be able to receive compensation for your injuries, medical bills, and lost wages through Workers’ Compensation Insurance.
 An experienced Miami sexual abuse and assault attorney who handles cases in the workplace will be able to help you sort through the many options and choose the one that’s best for you.